Chen Ying (badminton)

 Chen Ying (陈颖, born 1 December 1971) is a former Chinese badminton player who competed in the 1996 Summer Olympics.
 She partnered with Peng Xinyong in Women's doubles.
-She also won a silver medal in the 1993 IBF World Championships – Women's doubles and a bronze medal in Badminton at the 1994 Asian Games – Women's team.
+She is frequently going to the final but ended up losing such as in 1994 Asian Championships, 1994 and 1996 Uber Cup.
+She also won a silver medal in the 1993 IBF World Championships – Women's doubles with Wu Yuhong, losing to their compatriot Nong Qunhua and Zhou Lei. and a bronze medal in Badminton at the 1994 Asian Games – Women's team.
+Her biggest title won are China Open and Hong Kong Open in 1993.
+Now she is retired and became a coach in ABC Badminton club in Los Angeles.